Let Bags Fly for Families Facing Cancer!

 You start to have a positive outlook at life again.
 My wife and kids have become closer to me.
 We do not get a lot of time together so this week was great!” – Rich

 Since Rich’s respite in 2017, he and his family have found many ways to pay it forward to the next family in need of a break from cancer.
 The family, along with their friends, attended a Cornhole for Cancer fundraiser in October 2020 and had a fantastic time.
-Immediately the family knew that their next fundraising activity would be for them to host their own cornhole tournament in their community.
+Immediately the family knew that their next fundraising activity would be for them to host their own cornhole event in their community.
 Thank you to the Salamone family for their amazing support of the FPS mission and Cornhole for Cancer.

 Frequently Asked Questions